Dylan Romero

 3D Printing for Health Science Students Elective

 In early 2018, the Makers Lab partnered with the UCSF Department of Anatomy to develop the Anatomy 170.10 elective.
 The goal of the elective is to introduce UCSF students to the basics of 3D printing and the workflow for generating a 3D printed anatomical model from a CT scan.
-Students develop hands-on experience with the hardware and software to empower them to use the technology in their education, practice, and research.
+Students develop hands-on experience with the technology and software to empower them to use the technology in their education, practice, and research.
 Derek Harmon, MS, PhD is the course faculty and lead, and Makers Lab staff provides the 3D printing technology and in-class training and support.

 Below are the objectives for the quarter-long elective: